Don’t get my wrong im not complaining (

 Broken-plan spaces can accommodate changing floor and ceiling heights – helping to bring spaces together that usually wouldn’t work as an open plan space.
 With broken-plan living, the options are unlimited when it comes to your interior design space.

 While the debate rolls on as to whether we keep the open sitting room/ office/ kitchen we are pushing ahead with installing the kitchen itself so this weekend will be spent picking the finishing touches to the kitchen.
 As this is the room which I will be spending quite a bit of time I am taking my time in choosing the various finishes.
+One of the best pieces of advice I have gotten is when we are finally done is to get the professionals in to do a deep clean or “builders clean” as it often known.
+Services like Helpling can be invaluable to help find somebody local and make the booking and paying for it convenient with the one online booking resource.

+Back to the kitchen!!!
 Due to how dark our space is we have decided on a cream kitchen to help the light into the room.
 The wall tiles are also a cream colour therefore we wanted to introduce a pop of colour which is how we came across coloured acrylic splasbacks see here here from Simply Plastics for example.
 I think they are a brillant idea, durable, easy to wipe clean and most of all very reasonably priced.

 I understand too that they are very easy to assemble and can be delivered ready to fix to the wall with the cut outs done for the plug sockets, switch etc. I love the one picutered opposite (Pic credit Pinterest).